 In order to develop a successful AI solution, you need experts with both technical knowledge and business knowledge.
 This is not the case in most enterprises.
 Managers typically lack the tech know-how they need to strategise and kickstart an AI project, while data scientists aren’t considering how their models will be used in a real business context.

 There is also a scarcity of data scientists available in relation to demand.
 Companies outside of the FAGMA group (Facebook, Amazon, Google, Microsoft, Apple) struggle to acquire top talent and even if they do, they are struggling to retain them.

 If hiring these experts and building an in-house team is out of the question for your business, outsourcing is a viable option.

 Unfortunately, AI is still highly mystified and few have insight into the real capabilities and limitations of it.
 From believing an in-house data science team needs to be hired to to the idea that robots will soon be taking over everyone’s jobs, both managers and their teams are oftentimes misled and misinformed when it comes to what AI means for them and their business.

 Education is key.
 Begin by signing up for webinars or workshops that give insight to AI and its uses in your industry.
 Reach out to experts in the field and ask them to share their knowledge and experience with you.
 Read up on use cases and other resources available to you.
 Arming yourself and your team with this information will help both manage your expectations and put minds at ease if a real value is identified.

-If you’re struggling with any of the problems listed above, join our upcoming workshop on 18th November, AI-Enabled Business: A proven framework to drive scalability and reusability.
+If you’re struggling with any of the problems listed above, feel free to check out AI-Enabled Business: A proven framework to drive scalability and reusability.
 In this 2 hour interactive workshop you and your peers will learn from industry experts how to use the “Data Loop” method to take your business processes to the next level of productivity.